eduardobaratela/Regression-University-of-Washington-Coursera/README.md

-# Regression
+# Regression Course - University of Washington/Coursera
- Regression course, part of Machile Learning especialization by University of Washington
+ Regression course, part of Machile Learning especialization by University of Washington on Coursera